 Before you can receive Descartes-08 cells, you will receive three days of chemotherapy.

 After the chemotherapy, Descartes-08 will be infused into your bloodstream.
-You will receive Descartes-08 in multiple doses over a week.

 Will I be reimbursed for travel and accommodation?

 Reimbursement may be provided for some types of travel and accommodation.
 Please contact study staff for details.